However if you still aren't sure about something, feel free to get in touch with our friendly and professional team, we are here to help.

 If you gamble to relieve a financial shortfall or to lift a low mood, you are at increased risk of developing problems.
 Gambling should never be used as a way to make money.
 There is no certainty of a win.

-In fact, the more you gamble, the more you are likely to lose due to the role that randomness plays and the odds associated with winning.
-The odds of winning do not increase if you gamble frequently or for long periods.
-People often overestimate their skill in a game of chance and this can lead to reckless behaviour.
+In fact, the more you gamble, the more money you are likely to lose.
+The odds of winning are designed to favour the house.
+The odds do not increase if you gamble frequently or for long periods.
+People often over estimate their skill in a game of chance and this can lead to reckless behaviour.

 Gambling should never be used to relieve emotional stress, trauma, pain or worry.
 Gambling is best used as a way to socialise and spend some time and money for entertainment.
 Only spend money that you are prepared to lose.